rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 - **[react.js](https://reactjs.org/)** [175k GH Stars]
 - **[angular.js](https://angular.io/)** [55k GH Stars]

-Each of the above frameworks are great, _Vue is the most loved_, _React is the most widely used_ and _Angular is the most hated 😆_
+Each of the above frameworks is great, _Vue is the most loved_, _React is the most widely used_ and _Angular is the most hated 😆_

-My recommendation out of the above bunchy is **React.js** the reason being, it is very fun to write, the opportunities for React Developers are huge, and the knowledge of React can be then transferred to _Cross Platform: React Native_ which can be used to build mobile apps for both IOS and Android.
+My recommendation out of the above bunchy is **React.js** the reason being, that it is very fun to write, the opportunities for React Developers are huge, and the knowledge of React can be then transferred to _Cross Platform: React Native_ which can be used to build mobile apps for both IOS and Android.

-> I love ❤️ React.js (it is not a framework tho, it is a library ping me on [twitter](https://twitter.com/RoseKamalLove1) if you wanna discuss this)
+> I love ❤️ React.js (it is not a framework tho, though it is a library ping me on [Twitter](https://twitter.com/RoseKamalLove1) if you wanna discuss this)

 ### Resource to learn React.js

 **[Complete React Developer in 2022 (w/ Redux, Hooks, GraphQL)](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/)**

-This is by far the best React course there is, it's **only ₹500 or $10**, My friend learnt from this and landed an internship in first year and It is recommended by everyone that have watched it.
+This is by far the best React course there is, it's **only ₹500 or $10**, My friend learned from this and landed an internship in the first year and It is recommended by everyone that has watched it.

 There is no alternative to this course, so I would **highly recommend** that you buy this course and complete it, and follow all the instructions the instructor gives you. _I am sure that you'll understand all the concepts very clearly._

-And by the end of the course you will be in a position to build your own _full-stack project_ (using Firebase) or _apply to internships directly_, that's how good this course is.
+And by the end of the course, you will be in a position to build your own _full-stack project_ (using Firebase) or _apply to internships directly_, that's how good this course is.

 **Some Good Stuff on YouTube**